Uterine Sarcoma: Treatment Choices

 Your doctor may advise that you have more than one type of treatment.
 This is called combination therapy.
 It's common for treating uterine sarcoma.

 Treatments before surgery are called neoadjuvant treatment.
-For example, you may have radiation or hormone therapy before surgery.
-These treatments may help shrink the tumor and make it easier to remove.
+For example, you may have radiation, chemotherapy, or hormone therapy before surgery.
+These treatments may help shrink the tumor and make it easier to remove completely.

 Or you may have other treatments after surgery.
 This is called adjuvant treatment.
 For example, you may have radiation or hormone therapy after you have healed from surgery.
 The goal is to kill any cancer cells that may be left in your body.
 Even if there is no sign of cancer cells, your doctor may still advise adjuvant treatment.
 It helps reduce the risk that the cancer may come back or spread.

 Uterine sarcomas are often diagnosed in advanced stages when the cancer has already spread.
 This can make these cancers hard to treat.
 Researchers are looking for new ways to treat this cancer.
 These newer types of treatment may be available only through a research study.
 These studies are called clinical trials.
 Talk with your doctor about what clinical trials may be an option for you.